monsterwhat/JakartaFaces4.0/README.md

 ## Description

-A simple Jakarta 10 MVC project using Jakarta Faces 4.0, Primefaces 12, Jakarta Persistence 3.1, and Hibernate.
+A simple Jakarta 10 MVC project using Jakarta Faces 4.0, Primefaces 12 and Jakarta Persistence 3.1.

 ---